Methodology Disclosure · Paper 04 of 4

 2.4 Fatigue Indicator

-What it measures: Whether response quality degrades over the course of an exercise.
+What it measures: Whether the team's confidence drains away over the course of an exercise.

 Method: